 - Single Project Page – http://yourgroovysite.wordpress.com/portfolio/project-slug/

 Heads-up: Since portfolios are displayed automatically at the address http://yourgroovysite.wordpress.com/portfolio/ it’s important that you don’t create any pages, categories, or tags called “portfolio,” otherwise your projects may not display as intended.

 The Portfolio content type comes with a shortcode to let you easily display projects on posts and pages.

-[portfolio] embeds an archive view of your portfolio projects. » Full instructions
+[portfolio] embeds an archive view of your portfolio projects.
+See our full instructions here.

 Although all WordPress.com themes will display your projects after they’ve been created, a few themes have been designed specifically with the Portfolio content type in mind.
 These themes will have specific styles for the project archives and portfolio shortcode, and may provide specially designed page templates to display your portfolio in other ways.

 If any of the Portfolio page links result in a “Page Not Found” error, this can be easily fixed by disabling and re-enabling the Portfolio content type.
-Go to Settings → Writing → Your Custom Content Types, uncheck the “Portfolio Projects” option, save your changes, and then re-check the “Portfolio Projects” option and save your changes again.
+Go to Settings → Writing → Custom Content Types, disable the “Portfolio Projects” option, save your changes, and then re-enable the “Portfolio Projects” option and save your changes again.